GanchengZhu/MediaPipe-MMN-Android/README.md

    A community integration of MediaPipe with Alibaba's MNN inference engine for efficient model deployment.

 ## Key Features
-- Demonstrates MediaPipe model deployment on the Android platform
+- Demonstrates MediaPipe facelandmark model deployment on the Android platform
 - Integrates MNN inference engine for optimized performance
 - Provides a sample implementation for model inference testing